 LASER VISION CORRECTION

-DR BEN LAHOOD IS A GLOBALLY RECOGNISED SPECIALIST IN LASER VISION CORRECTION BASED IN ADELAIDE
+DR BEN LAHOOD IS A SPECIALIST LASER VISION CORRECTION OPHTHALMOLOGIST BASED IN ADELAIDE

 Laser vision correction and modern laser treatments for eyesight procedures are designed to reduce dependence on glasses or contact lenses and support long-term visual clarity for suitable patients.

 Laser vision correction represents an investment in your lifestyle for both now and the future.
-Laser eye surgery is performed in minutes in a day surgery environment using state of the art technology.
-This proven procedure provides rapid recovery and improvement in vision.
+Laser eye surgery is performed in a day surgery environment using state of the art technology.
+In most cases this procedure provides rapid recovery and improvement in vision.

-Ben is a globally recognised, Adelaide based, expert in laser vision correction with vast experience in the technologies that are used to perform laser vision correction.
-He is one of very few ophthalmologists who have completed subspecialty fellowship training specifically in laser vision correction surgery.
-This means he has a deep understanding of how to treat your eyes using the latest laser technology.
+Ben is a sub-specialty trained, Adelaide based, laser vision correction ophthalmologist and eye surgeon with experience in the technologies used to perform laser vision correction.
+He has completed subspecialty fellowship training specifically in laser vision correction surgery and has an understanding of how to treat your eyes using the latest laser technology.

 Types of Laser Eye Surgery

-Depending on your visual goals, prescription, and overall eye health, your ophthalmologist may recommend one of several laser vision correction procedures.
-With Dr Ben LaHood, each option is explained in detail, so you understand how it works, what to expect during recovery, and whether it’s suitable for your needs.
+Depending on your visual goals, prescription, and overall eye health, Ben may recommend one of several laser vision correction procedures.
+Each option is explained in detail, so you understand how it works, what to expect during recovery, and whether it’s suitable for your needs.

 SMILE®